Axelph237/Vega-Sector/Guilds, Countries, & Companies/Companies.md

 ## Solaris
 Manufactures "eco-friendly" firearms and firearm equipment.
 Anything requiring electricity is likely solar powered.
 Known for using disposable magazines and biodegradable ammunition.
 ## Titan Forge Firearms
-New, sleek, and innovative designs.
-Easily distinguished for th
+New and innovative designs.
+Easily distinguished for their sleek designs, great ergonomics, and direct branding.
+While pricey, simply seeing someone wielding one of these marvels is sure to put most fights quickly to rest.